How to register notifiable work

 A maximum penalty of 60 penalty units can be applied for each offence.

-The QBCC regularly conducts audits to monitor that plumbers and drainers are correctly identifying notifiable work and registering it with the QBCC within the 10 business days of it being finished (for example, when an invoice is issued for the stage of work).
+The QBCC regularly conducts audits to check that licensees are correctly identifying notifiable work and registering Form 4 with the QBCC within the 10 business days of work being finished.

 Find out when you can get audited.